About the UMFA

 The UMFA: What Will You Discover?

-Explore fresh perspectives on European, Pacific, Mesoamerican, Ancient Mediterranean, and American and regional art, new dedicated galleries for JapaneseAfrican, and Chinese objects, and the latest modern and contemporary art.
+Explore fresh perspectives on European, Pacific, Mesoamerican, Ancient Mediterranean, and American and regional art, new dedicated galleries for JapaneseAfrican, and Chinese objects, and the latest global contemporary art.

 The UMFA is about more than objects—it’s about helping you connect in meaningful ways to great art and ideas, to the fascinating history of human culture and creativity, at your own pace.
 Interactive stations and wall texts share up-to-date research and inspire your own interpretations.
 When you need to recharge (yourself or your devices), take a break in the Trailhead, Lookout, and Basecamp conversation areas, where you can discover even more about the art around you.